What is Dry Granulation?

 Fitzpatrick has developed the greatest selection of rotor & screen combinations and has made them available for the CCS range.
 These distinctively configurable options can solve most powder conditioning requirements and achieve the tightest particle size distributions of any manufacturer.
 Virtually no manual adjustments are required, thereby eliminating the potential for operator error.

-Fitzpatrick’s endurance and unrivalled process experience has facilitated the design of world-class products and enhanced engineering capabilities.
+Fitzpatrick’s endurance and unrivaled process experience have facilitated the design of world-class products and enhanced engineering capabilities.
 The CCS Series has been designed with the user in mind.
 Equipment is easy to maintain with fewer parts to remove during cleaning cycles, thereby maximizing up-time.

-Fitzpatrick has pre-set software comprising an admin and user level security clearance that extends to engineering / maintenance / supervisory / operator personnel, thereby ensuring that no unauthorized personnel are able to change recipe-based settings or cause unexpected errors.
+Fitzpatrick has pre-set software comprising an admin and user-level security clearance that extends to engineering/maintenance / supervisory / operator personnel, thereby ensuring that no unauthorized personnel is able to change recipe-based settings or cause unexpected errors.